 One or more Trigger frames that includes one or more User Info fields addressed to one or more of the recipient STAs.
 For recipient STAs that are associated with the AP, the User Info field is addressed to a recipient STA if the value of the AID12 subfield of the User Info field is equal to the AID of the STA or to 0 (indicating a random access allocation)..
 A value of 0 also indicates that non-associated STAs can transmit on the allocated resource using the random access procedure as described in 27.5.2.6 (UL OFDMA-based random access).

-[5706]An UL MU Response Scheduling A-Control subfield of individually addressed MPDUs contained in the HE MU PPDU that:
+[5706]An UL MU Response Scheduling A-Control UMRS Control subfield of individually addressed MPDUs contained in the HE MU PPDU that:

 Are carried in a S-MPDU format that solicits an immediate Ack frame (see 10.13.8 (Transport of S-MPDUs))